tak27/cvtube/README.md

 # cvtube
-Run OpenCV VideoCapture on a YouTube video clip online
+A sample code to run OpenCV VideoCapture on a YouTube video clip online